awestover/AI/chopsticks/README.md

 Either download the code and play from the terminal, or go to the website: <a href="https://chopsticks.surge.sh">https://chopsticks.surge.sh</a>

 # notes:
-  * the gui is not great on the website, also it allows illegal splits (1 0 to 0 1 for instance)
+  * the gui is not great on the website,
   * somehow need to think of a way to make it look nice...